wilSecord/cs160-final/README.md

 ### Itemized Goals

-- A graph database describing collaborations between all musical artists
+- A graph database (e.g. Blazegraph) describing collaborations between all musical artists
 - A method to tell the "degree of separation" between a given artist and a given state
 - A set of shortest paths from each artist to each state
 - An interactive visualizer for our results